nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

-- detection of the available buffer time for iOS in general and iOS 15 in particular
+- detection of the available buffer time htmlFor iOS in general and iOS 15 in particular
 - config warning message in case of wrong configured properties of an entry

 ### Fixed